 After successfully completing my showering ritual sans incident, I use the soap wrapper again to turn off the shower faucet and to draw open the shower curtain, all very carefully, again, so that my fingers don’t actually come into contact with any of the shower fixtures.
 After opening the shower curtain, I notice the floor outside the shower is now a large puddle.
 Before stepping out of the shower into the puddle, I bend down to discern the depth of the puddle.
 I’m trying to gauge if my flip-flops have a sufficient amount of height to keep my feet from coming into contact with the dirty floor water.
 I deem they do and then carefully step out of the shower so as to not create a splash that could spray the floor water onto any part of my exposed skin.
 I carefully place my razor, mirror, and what’s left of my soap into my tupperware container.

 I then remove my underwear from inside my jeans.
 (Clearly as I don’t want something that will be brushing against my genitalia all day to come into contact with any foreign object such as these hospital towels that are washed en masse and the vinyl upholstery of the chair, my underwear is always tucked inside some protective clothing barrier until ready to be worn).
 I hold up my boxer shorts and carefully remove one foot from its flip-flop.
-I’m balancing on one foot while carefully negotiating entering my other foot that’s now in the mid-air into my boxer shorts with as little contact with the inside fabric as possible (certainly around the groin area).
+I’m balancing on one foot while carefully negotiating entering my other foot that’s now in the mid-air into my briefs with as little contact with the inside fabric as possible (certainly around the groin area).
 This sounds like a precarious task, but again it’s something that extensive practice has made me quite good at.

 Pulling my briefs over the other leg on is much easier than the first, so that doesn’t take as long.
 After that I pull on my jeans.
 Again as I can’t possibly have any part of my jeans come into contact with this foreign environment, I fold the jean leg that I’m putting on second in half and holding it in one of my hands so that the bottom doesn’t brush against the floor or anything else.
 I then slip on one leg in the same manner as I did my boxers.
 Then I take the jean leg that I have to slip my other leg into in my other hand while I carefully balance on one foot and aim my other foot in the air into the opening of the other leg so as to have as little contact with the fabric in the groin area.
 Writing about it is almost as tiring as performing this ritual!
 (I later learn while in treatment that this very idea – writing out a ritual or obsessive thought – is used in therapy because it is tiring. in writing out an unwanted thought or unwanted ritual repeatedly, one grows accustomed to or bored with the idea or ritual.
 In effect diminishing its power and anxiety-invoking ability).